|

 postcolonial South Asia.
 Examining novels, short stories, art and Bollywood

-shows how contemporary forms of ethnic violence and ethnic nationalisms
+how contemporary ethnic violence and ethnic nationalisms dominant in India and

-dominant in India and the Indian diaspora in the United States are informed,
+the Indian diaspora in the United States are informed, and indeed, partially

-and indeed, partially constituted by this cultural history of Partition.
+constituted by this cultural history of Partition.

 refugees, race, minoritization and human rights with a focus on contemporary